sash-mt5/bybit-official-api-docs/en/rest_api_sign.md

 sign | signature message |  string | yes | no | The signature message which is generated from a certain algorithm.

 #### How to Sign
-1. Concatenate all the public parameters except 'sign' in the format of http GET, by ascending order of parameters' name.
-To take *'leverage adjustment'* as example, it has two parameters('symbol' and *leverage*), and the result of concatenation is
+1. Concatenate all the public parameters except 'sign' in the query string format.
+The parameters must be ordered in **ascending** order.
+Here is an example of adjusting the leverage of an account (using the 'symbol' and 'leverage' parameters):

 ``` js
 var param_str = 'api_key=B2Rou0PLPpGqcU0Vu2&leverage=100&symbol=BTCUSD&timestamp=1542434791000';